Thanitkul/voicenote/README.md

 # Voice Note

-A web applications used to enhance the studying experience for people with hearing disabilities: specificly built for Thai
+A web applications used to enhance the studying experience for people with hearing disabilities: specificly built for Thai.

 ## Getting started